-“so you are saying let’s say $1,857.24 a month income. i should be able to get out of debt. im still not convince. please enlighten me”
+“So you are saying let’s say $1,857.24 a month income, I should be able to get out of debt.
+I’m still not convinced.
+Please enlighten me”

 Why You Need to Get Out of Debt on a Low Income

-When my husband and I finally wiped all the mud off the windshield of our budget and took a really honest look at our financial situation, we were both a little shocked.
+When my husband and I finally wiped all the mud off the windshield of our budget and took an honest look at our financial situation, we were both a little shocked.